mathsDOTearth/casmRVVaddition/README.md

 cd rvv-casm-test
 ```

-The `Makefile` needs to give the correct GCC command to compile and assemble our code so that it can be run on the RISC-V Testbed:
+The `Makefile` needs to give the correct GCC command to compile and assemble our code:

 ```
 vim Makefile